-Employees who are participating in a State civil service examination shall be granted reasonable time off without loss of compensation to participate in an examination if the examination has been scheduled during his/her normal work hours and the employee has provided reasonable (normally two working days) notice to his/her supervisor.
+- A. Employees who are participating in a State civil service examination shall be granted reasonable time off without loss of compensation to participate in an examination if the examination has been scheduled during their normal work hours and the employee has provided reasonable (normally two working days) notice to their supervisor.
 For the purposes of this Section, hiring interviews for individuals certified from employment lists shall be considered part of the examination process.
-The State shall attempt to accommodate a shift change request from an employee who is scheduled to work a graveyard shift on the day of a CalHR examination.
+The State shall attempt to accommodate a shift change request from an employee who is scheduled to work a graveyard shift on the day of a CalHR examination. - B. Authorized release time for reasonable travel time to and from the examination site shall be granted by the department.
+In cases where the examination site is in another city, necessary travel time will be limited to include only that which would be necessary by the most expeditious mode of travel (e.g. airplane versus ground transportation) and that results in the least disruption to the employer. - 1.
+Costs associated with travel will not be paid by the State. - C. If the examination is provided electronically the employee, upon receiving approval from the employee's supervisor, shall be allowed a reasonable amount of time to use state owned property to register for and complete the examination during the employee's normal working hours with no loss of compensation.

-15.2 Performance Appraisal
+15.2 Performance Appraisal and Individual Development Plan

-The performance appraisal system of each department shall include annual written performance appraisals for permanent employees.
-Such performance appraisals shall be completed at least once each 12 calendar months after an employee completes the probationary period for the class in which he/she is serving.
-The department shall notify CAPS when performance standards are implemented or changed.
+A. The performance appraisal system of each department shall include annual written performance appraisals for permanent employees.
+Such performance appraisals shall be completed at least once each 12 calendar months after an employee completes the probationary period for the class in which they are serving.